ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/lists.md

 ## External - Using`LGenerics` unit

-Before trying out snippet in this section, make sure you have installed `LGenerics` via `Online Package Manager (OPM)` in Lazarus IDE.
+Before trying out snippet in this section, make sure you have installed `LGenerics` via the `Online Package Manager (OPM)` in Lazarus IDE.

 ### Creating a list of integer using `LGenerics`